PEI Energy Strategy

 Lithium ion storage is the most common energy storage technology.
 It is used in electric vehicles but also in larger forms.
 Storage capacity is currently limited but with technological advancements more is being integrated into the energy system and becoming better utilized in the energy system.

-How much energy does PEI produce?
+How much power does PEI produce?

-PEI has the generation capacity of 203 MW through wind turbines and wind farms which supplies approximately 19.4% of electricity
+PEI has the generation capacity of 203 MW through wind turbines and wind farms.
+There is 12.4MW of Biomass Capacity, primarily biomass for heating.
+There is also 31MW installed of solar capacity.

 PEI also has the capability of 104 MW of diesel generation, largely only used for back up generation at peak times, however some of these generation facilities are being decommissioned or approaching the end of their life-cycle.